linzjs/linz/docs/models_form.rst

 The Models form DSL is used to customise the create and edit forms that are generated for each model.
 The form DSL has quite a few options as the model create and edit forms are highly customizable.

 The form DSL is used to construct create and edit form controls (for example checkboxes, or text inputs) for a model record.
-Each key in the ``form`` object represents of your model's fields.
+Each key in the ``form`` object represents one of your model's fields.

 The type of form control used for each field can be defined explicitly, or determined by Linz (the default) based on the fields data type, as specificed when defining the field with Mongoose.